elastic/elastic-otel-dotnet/docs/get-started.md

 > The distro is designed to be easy to use and integrate into your applications.
 This includes applications that have previously used the OpenTelemetry SDK directly.
 In situations where the OpenTelemetry SDK is already used, the only required change is to add the `Elastic.OpenTelemetry` NuGet package to the project.
 Doing so will automatically switch to the opinionated configuration provided by the Elastic distro.

 <!-- ✅ Start-to-finish operation -->
-## Send data to Elastic from an ASP.NET Core application
+## Instrument your application

 The OpenTelemetry SDK and the distro provide extension methods to enable observability features in your application with a few lines of code.

-It's common to want to instrument ASP.NET Core applications based on the `Microsoft.Extensions.Hosting` libraries, which provide dependency injection via an `IServiceProvider`.
+Choose from:

+* [**ASP.NET Core application**](#aspnet-core-application) for ASP.NET Core minimal API applications, other ASP.NET Core workloads and other host-based applications like [worker services](https://learn.microsoft.com/en-us/dotnet/core/extensions/workers).
+* [**`Microsoft.Extensions.Hosting`**](#microsoftextensionshosting) for console applications and services that are written against a builder that exposes an `IServiceCollection`.
+* [**Manual instrumentation**](#manual-instrumentation) for environments where an `IServiceCollection` is unavailable.

+### ASP.NET Core application

 If you want to instrument an ASP.NET Core minimal API application using the distro, follow the steps below.
 Similar steps can also be used to instrument other ASP.NET Core workloads and other